 Minimum recommended room size: 7 feet by 10 feet.
 The smallest of all standard sizes, this is one of the most common beds available.
 The twin size mattress is good for children and teens alike, accommodating children in their growing stages.
 However, it may not be a good fit for a full-grown adult.
 It is a good size to fit into smaller rooms, and ideal for bunk beds, too.

-Small Single Mattress: 30 inches by 75 inches
+Small Single Size Bed Dimensions: 30 inches by 75 inches

 Minimum recommended room size: 7 feet by 10 feet.
-This is the ideal size for crib mattresses and sometimes serve as toddler beds.
+This is the ideal size for toddler beds and some crib mattresses.
 The small single size is best suited for babies and toddlers.

 Buying a mattress is a long-term investment in your health, and there are a number of things to think about during your search for the best mattress.
 Almost all mattress types (memory foam, latex, innerspring, and hybrids) are available in all standard sizes, but factors like the size of your bedroom also have to be considered while deciding on the size of your mattress.